Stress and Fatigue Resources

 High levels of stress affect the intricate balance of many hormones, from those produced by the adrenal glands (including the “stress hormone” cortisol) to others such as testosterone, estrogens, and the thyroid hormones.
-The resources on this page examine some of the interconnected effects of hormones and stress, as well as outline some actions you can take to manage stress and restore balance to the body’s systems.
+The stress and fatigue resources on this page examine some of the interconnected effects of hormones and stress, as well as outline some actions you can take to manage stress and restore balance to the body’s systems.

 Stressful situations trigger adrenal activity.
 If the adrenal glands are not allowed to recover, they can become overworked, sometimes to the point of exhaustion.